The Chair of the Governing Body, David Borland, writes:

 · Working closely with our professional clerk to ensure that meetings are timely and effective.

-· Setting and monitoring a balanced budget in a challenging setting where it has been necessary to use our reserves despite a full intake of 45 pupils joining the school in the reception year.
+· Managing the financial situation to avoid setting a deficit budget in a challenging scenario where it has been necessary to use part of our reserves despite a full intake of 45 pupils joining the school in the reception year.

-· Monitoring the various improvement and repair projects, for example, the children’s play area
+· Monitoring the various improvement and repair projects, for example, the school library

 · Attending virtual Chairs’ Forum, run by Lancashire, to keep up to date with current affairs.